 Section 1833(t)(6) of the Social Security Act provides for temporary additional payments or "transitional pass-through payments" for certain drugs and biological agents.
-As originally enacted by the Balanced Budget Refinement Act of 1999, this provision required Centers for Medicare & Medicaid Services, or CMS, to make additional payments to hospitals for current orphan drugs, as designated under section 526 of the FDCA; current drugs and biological agents and brachytherapy sources used for the treatment of cancer; and current radiopharmaceutical drugs and biological products.
+As originally enacted by the Balanced Budget Refinement

+Act of 1999, this provision required Centers for Medicare & Medicaid Services, or CMS, to make additional payments to hospitals for current orphan drugs, as designated under section 526 of the FDCA; current drugs and biological agents and brachytherapy sources used for the treatment of cancer; and current radiopharmaceutical drugs and biological products.
 Transitional pass-through payments are also provided for certain new drugs, devices and biological agents that were not paid for as a hospital outpatient department service as of December 31, 1996, and whose cost is "not insignificant" in relation to the Outpatient Prospective Payment System payment for the procedures or services associated with the new drug, device, or biological.
 Under the statute, transitional pass-through payments can be made for at least two years but not more than three years.

-We expect to apply for a transitional pass-through reimbursement code, or C code, from the CMS for DEXTENZA for the treatment of post-surgical ocular pain, subject to the approval of the NDA we filed with the FDA for this indication.
+We applied for a transitional pass-through reimbursement status, or C-code, for DEXTENZA on November 30, 2018 from the Centers for Medicare and Medicaid Services, or CMS, and expect pricing for DEXTENZA while in pass-through status to be approximately \$540 per surgery.
 We expect pass-through would remain in effect for up to three years depending on when we apply for and receive this reimbursement code.
-We have submitted an application to the CMS for a J code for DEXTENZA and expect to submit to the CMS for a standard J code for our OTX-TP product candidate, if our clinical trials are successful and if our NDA filings and sNDA are approved by the FDA.
+We submitted an application to the CMS for a J-code for DEXTENZA on December 28, 2018 and expect to submit to the CMS for a standard J-code for our OTX-TP product candidate, if our clinical trials are successful and if our NDA filings and sNDA are approved by the FDA.